A 'responsible person' must make sure a fire risk assessment is carried out and regularly reviewed under current fire

 As from 1 October 2023 you must record the fire risk assessment in full (including all the findings) and the fire safety arrangements for your premises in all circumstances, regardless of the number of employees.

 - reduce the risk of those hazards causing harm to as low as reasonably practicable

 - decide what physical fire precautions and management arrangements are necessary to ensure the safety of people in your premises if a fire does start.

 Can I conduct the fire risk assessment myself?

 As a responsible person, you can conduct a fire risk assessment if your premises is small to medium size and non-complex, and you are competent to do so.
 You can find out more about this on Your legal responsibility.

-If your premises falls outside the scope of the above small premises guidance and/or you do not have enough training or experience to make you a competent person, or you would prefer to have a professional advise you, you can find guidance on finding a fire risk assessor on the National Fire Chief Council website.
+If your premises falls outside the scope of the above small premises guidance and/or you do not have enough training or experience to make you a competent person, you can find guidance on finding a fire risk assessor on the National Fire Chief Council website.